Antonio-martinelli/neo4j-api-endpoint/README.md

 * JWT is tampered;
 * database is not present in JWT;
 * database 'movies' is queried;
-* unexistent database is queried.
+* nonexistent database is queried.

 # Usage